cavallifly/Akilli_et_al_2025/CnR_analysis/README.md

 The programs pyGenomeTracks, samtools, sambamba, deeptools, and bowtie2.

 # Input data for ChromHMM analysis #
-The list of peaks used for the ChromHMM analysis are provided in the peakFiles folder.
+The list of .bam files used for the ChromHMM analysis are provided in the bamFiles folder.

 <!--
 # Input data #